What is granulomatous dermatitis?

-- Many affected patients also suffer from other autoimmune diseases.
+- Many affected patients also suffer from autoimmune disease.

 How is interstitial granulomatous dermatitis diagnosed?

-Interstitial granulomatous dermatitis is diagnosed by a pathologist on examining a skin biopsy (dermatopathology).
+Interstitial granulomatous dermatitis is diagnosed by a pathologist on examining a skin biopsy.
 The characteristic histological features of interstitial granulomatous dermatitis are:

 - Dense histiocytic inflammation in the reticular (lower) dermis

-- Histiocytes are mostly interstitial (between collagen bundles) or palisaded around collagen (lined up perpendicular to the central fragmented collagen).
+- Interstitial histiocytes (between the collagen bundles) or palisaded histiocytes (lined up perpendicular to fragmented central collagen).

-- Focal degeneration of collagen may be surrounded by empty space (floating sign)
+- Focal degeneration of collagen, which may be surrounded by space (floating sign)

 How does interstitial granulomatous dermatitis compare to granuloma annulare?